 Gros Morne National Park in Canada encompasses an eroded remnant of the mountain range that took 1.2 billion years to develop.
 The geological formations and natural features of this national park combine to earn the nod of UNESCO when it was nominated for a World Heritage Site listing.

 The park is dominated by rock formations that include a mantle rock and oceanic crust.
 These rocks and landscape formation developed from the obduction process of the plate tectonics.
-Meanwhile, sedimentary rocks had formed from Precambrian granite and the Palaeozonic igneous rocks that are found in this land since prehistoric times.
+Meanwhile, sedimentary rocks had formed from Precambrian granite and the Palaeozoic igneous rocks that are found in this land since prehistoric times.

 Aside from the rock formations and rock sediments along the coast, the Tablelands is another notable feature of this park.
 It is located between two towns: Woody Point and Trout River.
-This portion of park looks a bit different from the landscapes normally found in Newfoundland as it appears to be a barren desert.
+This portion of the park looks a bit different from the landscapes normally found in Newfoundland as it appears to be a barren desert.
 A type of rock known as peridotite that helped form the Tablelands is responsible for that desert-like landscape.

 Aside from the unique landscape and geological formations in Gros Morne National Park, the wildlife is another notable feature.
 The moose population is the most notable of the wildlife species that call this park home.
 The moose population in Gros Morne National Park boomed in the 1900s.
-Aside from moose, there are other wildlife species that inhabit the premises of this park such as black bears, red squirrels, beavers, caribou, snowshow hares, river otters and red foxes, to name a few.
+Aside from moose, there are other wildlife species that inhabit the premises of this park such as black bears, red squirrels, beavers, caribou, snowshoe hares, river otters, and red foxes, to name a few.